mousseng/xitools/addons/minimap-helper/README.md

 # minimap-helper
-are you tired of having to type out the zoom value every time you change zones? me too, so using this will remember your choices and automatically set the zoom. each zone defaults to 0.5 until i can collect a more useful set of values.
+are you tired of having to type out the zoom value every time you change zones? me too, so using this just splat a value for you.

 ## usage
-`/mmh 0.16` will set the minimap zoom for the current zone to 0.16 and it will remember that selection for the future. please note, this won't detect any zoom values set through `/minimap` itself.
+load it and forget it. i was having trouble with getting the settings to save, so i just have it default to vaguely-appropriate values with no configuration. you can change those if you'd like by tweaking the `minimap-zones.lua` values.